Winter Activities for Young Children

-Winter is perhaps the most unique season of the year, and with it comes some once-a-year opportunities for learning and interactive play with your baby or toddler.
+Winter is perhaps the most unique season of the year, and with it comes some once-a-year opportunities for learning and interactive winter activities for young children.
 Whether you and your family get to enjoy the snow or just the cooler climate, here are some fun ways to make the most of the winter season.

-Night lights.
-Every neighborhood lights up with holiday decorations.
+Looking at all the colorful lights around the neighborhood is always one of the favorite winter activities for young children.
 Take your baby on an evening walk or drive and enjoy the sights together:

 - Teach colors.
 Holiday lights are perfect for helping baby learn colors.
 If possible, walk up to your neighbor’s lights and let baby see and touch each color up close.